STDP 031 – The Sound of Thunder (S2E6)

 That’s it for The Sound of Thunder!

 We both loved the episode, although I’d probably rate it the least favorite of the six so far.
 Don’t get me wrong.
 I still loved it, just not as much as some of the others.
 We’ll be back in a week with our next episode.
 As always, your feedback is essential to this podcast!
-We’ll be having a short feedback deadline most weeks this season, due to scheduling issues.
-We’ll cover more feedback from S2E6 The Sound of Thunder, so do not hesitate to send in your feedback if you miss the deadline.
+We have a short feedback deadline most weeks this season, due to scheduling issues.
+We will cover more feedback from S2E6 The Sound of Thunder, so do not hesitate to send in your feedback if you miss the deadline.
 For Star Trek: Discovery S2E7, which is titled Light and Shadows, the deadline to get in your feedback is Friday, March 1, 2019, at 6 PM Eastern/5 PM Central or 11 PM UTC.

 You can submit feedback via the feedback page, Facebook Group, Twitter, or you can email startrekgsm at gmail dot com.
 Make sure to mention you’re calling The Star Trek Discovery Podcast when you call.
 I’m also podcasting on The Walking Dead.
 Because of this schedule, we are trying to get our episodes down to a more reasonable podcast length.
 To help with this, we’d like you to focus on a few key points from the episode, rather than discussing everything about the episode.
 If submitting a voicemail, please try to keep your calls to 4 minutes or less, with an absolute maximum of 5 minutes.
 We would like to keep our episodes under 2 hours!
 Please help with that!